cljsjs/packages/README.md

 packaging these jars.
 If you are curious how they work, I recommend checking out the individual `build.boot` files in the subdirectories of this repository.

-**If you just want a JS library to be packaged up, feel free to open an issue, chances are someone might just do it for you.**
+**If you want a JS library to be packaged up, feel free to open an issue, if you can provide links to source & extern files chances are someone might just do it for you.**

-Please note that packaging other things besides plain JS libraries is a bit more complex and is currently out of scope for this project.
+Please note that packaging other things besides plain JS libraries (i.e. Bootstrap or similar frameworks) is a bit more complex and is currently out of scope for this project.
 If you have suggestions or ideas to change this, open an issue :)

 [fileset-doc]: https://github.com/boot-clj/boot/wiki/Filesets
 [boot-cljsjs]: https://github.com/cljsjs/boot-cljsjs